felixdagnon/AWS-serverless-lab/README.md

 ![image](https://github.com/felixdagnon/AWS-serverless-lab/assets/91665833/7e037214-de23-45e7-a1f2-497657ea4728)

-7. The Lambda function supports using the create operation to read an item in your DynamoDB table.
+7. The Lambda function supports using the create operation to read an item in our DynamoDB table.
 To request this operation, use the following JSON:

 ```json
 {